US is no longer playing leading role in UN’s LGBTQ human rights group

 Related: Dozens of LGBTQ People Reportedly Arrested in Azerbaijan

-Dittrich said meetings such the U.N.'s LGBTI Core Group meeting, are are important because they give local activists around the world traction against their own governments.
+Dittrich said meetings such the U.N.'s LGBTI Core Group meeting are important because they give local activists around the world traction against their own governments.

 The meeting included a discussion about Chechnya, where gay men have reportedly been subject to detention and deadly abuse.
 Stern said meetings like this one “send a message to people there that there is leadership from governments around the world, even if it hasn’t been across the board.”
 And perhaps more importantly, she said, they “give people hope.”